 What kind of supports can you access as a NDIS participant?

-Supports and services delivered for NDIS participants should help people with disability have the same things in life as other people: like somewhere to live, a job, hobbies and the company of families and friends.
+Supports and services delivered for NDIS participants should help people with disability have the same things in life as other people: somewhere to live, a job, hobbies and the company of families and friends.

 Participants receive funding in their plans to access ‘reasonable and necessary’ services and supports to help achieve their goals.